Born and raised in Kansas, I am definitely a product of the Midwest. But when I was 26, I moved to San Diego, CA and I never left.

 Mom and Dad, and, indeed me, knew little of my heritage.
 Even my birth certificate showed little, with an unknown biological father.
 And my biological mother was “Indian, French, and English.”

-I did find out later that she was from Oklahoma, hence the name of my psychotherapy business, Five Tribes Therapy.
-It is almost certain that I am “blood” with these people, the Five Civilized Tribes, i.e., Cherokee, Chickasaw, Choctaw, Creek, and Seminole.
+I found out later that she was from Oklahoma, hence the name of my psychotherapy business.
+Almost certainly, I am “blood” with these people, the Five Civilized Tribes; Cherokee, Chickasaw, Choctaw, Creek, and Seminole.

-It’s a constant source of consternation that when I am on the “Rez” that I am accepted, and even assumed, to be Native, as I have the physical features, but off the rez, I’m accepted and assumed to be part of the White dominant culture.
+Even today, though, It’s a constant source of consternation that when I am on the “Rez” that I am accepted, and even assumed, to be Indigenous, as I have the physical features.
+But off the rez, I’m accepted and assumed to be part of the White dominant culture.

 Social Service Background